google/VoltAir/doc/src/main/Main.md

     function calls that kicked off "background" transition animations on other `Item`s that would not be interrupted.
-More specifically, we introduced the fundamental UI building block in the [UiComponent][] which can show or hide itself, reducing pressure on [Ui][], the main manager of all possible UI viewing states getting stuck in an intermediate state due to responding to user input.
+More specifically, we introduced the fundamental UI building block in the [UiComponent][] which can show or hide itself, reducing pressure on [Ui][], the main manager of all possible UI viewing states, getting stuck in an intermediate state due to responding to user input.

   * <strong>Why we need `Renderer::addCompatibilityPrefixToShaderCode`</strong>